jb-ut/NBA_final_project/README.md

 ## Focus

-This branch of the project focuses on disucussing techncologies for each process of the project and describing why that technology was chosen.
+This branch of the project focuses on discussing techncologies for each process of the project and describing why that technology was chosen.

 1. GitHub Repository -  This is a well known program introduced at the beginning of the class as the go to platform for IT project collaboration for multiple members of a project.
 Different branches focusing on different steps within a project can be viewed and editied by all members of the project team.